naugehyde/bt-sensors-plugin-sk/README.md

 ## LET US KNOW

-When you're done with your class and it's working, commit and and request a merge (more git talk).<br>
+When you're done with your class.
+Once you're satisified that it's working, commit and and request a merge (more git talk).<br>

 We love to see new sensor classes!